erc-reveal/erc-reveal.github.io/events.md

 - Verghese, Z.G.
 (2019, July). _Hearing above the din in the standards setting space in the ICT Domain the role of Standards Developing Organisations (SDOs)_.
 Presentation at the International Conference on Global Regulatory Governance, The Chinese University of Hong Kong, Hong Kong.

 - Borowicz, K. (2019, June). _Contracts as regulation: the ISDA Master Agreement_.
 Paper presented at the Contract Law panel at [National Business Law Scholars Conference, Berkeley School of Law](https://www.law.berkeley.edu/research/business/events/previous-events/nblsc2019/), University of California.

+- Ruhela, S. (2019, May). _The Resilience of Standard - Setting Bodies in Banking: The Case Study of Basel Committee on Banking Supervision_.
+Presented at the ['Investment, Banking and Antitrust Session' at 8th SIEL PEPA Conference, King’s College London](https://www.kcl.ac.uk/events/8th-pepasiel-conference).

+    REVEAL member, Shanya Ruhela (Ph.D.
+Researcher) presented her work-in-progress at the 8th Conference of the Postgraduate and Early Professionals/Academics Network of the Society of International Economic Law (PEPA/SIEL), held in London on May 30-31, 2019.
+Her presentation was on understanding the resilience of standard setting bodies in banking by undertaking a case study of the Basel Committee on Banking Supervision (the “Committee”).

+    The Committee is a self-enforcing institution, which promulgates minimum banking standards at an international level.
+These standards have no legal, binding or coercive force mandating compliance.
+Her work attempts to decipher the changes that occurred in standard-setting process of the Committee as a result of the Great Financial Crisis of 2008, which ultimately led to negotiation and adoption of a new set of standards (Basel III).
+Resilience is the capacity to experience shocks while retaining identity.
+The overarching aim of her research is to identify the key strategies for resilience of non-state actors or private standard-setting bodies by examining the evolution of standard-setting process by the Committee.

 - Verghese, Z.G.
 (2019, April). _Knowledge Transfer in the ICT Domain in the EU:ETSI’s role in being a Beacon_.
 Presentation at the 'Technical standardisation and STS' session at the [18th Annual STS Conference Graz 2019 - Critical Issues in Science, Technology and Society Studies, Graz University of Technology, Austria](https://sts-conference.isds.tugraz.at/event/2/).